VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Implementation

-To avoid relying on software secrets, we emulate the attestation path using a virtual Trusted Platform Module~(vTPM) as the secure processor in AMD~SEV-SNP.
-The vTPM provides equivalent attestation primitives---including measurement and signing---and executes at the highest privilege level in the VM.
+To implement exclave attestation without relying on software secrets, we emulate the attestation path using a virtual Trusted Platform Module~(vTPM) as the secure processor in AMD~SEV-SNP.

+The vTPM provides attestation primitives, including measurement and signing, and executes at the highest privilege level in the CVM.
 Its signing key is endorsed by the PSP when the CVM launches.
-We use virtual machine privilege modules~(VMPL) to create privileges in memory: the vTPM runs in VMPL0 (highest privilege), while the exclave runs in VMPL2 (lower privilege).
-The MMU and RMP enforces isolation so that the exclave in a lower privilege level cannot interfere with attestation process in a higher privilege.
+We use virtual machine privilege modules~(VMPL) to create privilege levels: the vTPM runs in VMPL0 (highest privilege), while the exclave runs in VMPL2 (lower privilege).
+The MMU and RMP enforce isolation so that the exclave in a lower privilege level cannot interfere with the attestation process at higher privilege.

 Attestation then uses an MMU-protected shared memory page, which is a VMPL2 page writable by both the vTPM and the exclave.
 For attestation, the vTPM reads the runtime claim's hash from the shared page, extends it into the \texttt{PCR23}, signs the PCRs, and writes the signed report back.